lucadelu/pyModis/docs/source/scripts/modis_download.rst

                       data you have to use this format YYYY-MM-DD ([default=None] use delta option)
-    -x                this is useful for debugging the download -j                download also the jpeg files [default=True] -O                download only one day, it set delta=1
+    -x                this is useful for debugging the download [default=False]
+    -j                download also the jpeg files [default=False] -O                download only one day, it set delta=1 [default=False] -A                download all days, it usefull for first download of a product.
+It overwrite the 'firstday' and 'endday' options [default=False]
+    -r                remove files with size ugual to zero from 'destination_folder'  [default=False]

 Examples
 ^^^^^^^^